fermyon/developer/content/spin/v2/contributing-docs.md

 {{/if}}
 ```

+> In order to keep the code tidy and readable it is advised to remove the `if` logic (from the `.hbs` file) that wraps the content, once the `timed_publish` has elapsed.

 ### 7. Checking Web Pages

 The `bart check` command can be used to check the content.
 Simply pass in the content as a parameter.
 The developer documentation [uses shortcodes](/bartholomew/shortcodes), so always pass `--shortcodes ./shortcodes` as shown below: